December 2024

 - considering the Curriculum and Assessment Review and its potential impact on the workforce

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-Those due to attend include officials from DfE; Ofsted; HoC Library; NAO; DE, NI; DfE, NI; and the Welsh Government.
+Those that attended include officials from DfE; Ofsted; HoC Library; NAO; DE, NI; DfE, NI; and the Welsh Government.